bristolgolang/machinelearning/README.md

 }
 ```

 To implement the interface we would create a `struct`, and implement the `Fit` and `Predict` methods.
-We don't need to explicitly state we're implementing the interface (we don't even need to import it).
+As stated earlier, we don't need to explicitly state we're implementing the interface (as we don't even need to import it).

-### Measuring success
+#### Measuring success

-It's important to get a good measure of how well your classifier works.
-There are an enourmous number of ways to measure how we your implementation works.
+It's important to get a good measure of how well your classifier works, and there are an enourmous number of ways to measure this.
 Different metrics work for different types of models, as we're using classification, accuracy, recall, precision, and f1-score are what we're mostly interested in.

 Further reading of a different metrics for [classification and regression models](https://towardsdatascience.com/20-popular-machine-learning-metrics-part-1-classification-regression-evaluation-metrics-1ca3e282a2ce).